NVDARemote/NVDARemote/readme.md

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.

-If you have any issues please use the NVDA addon list mensioned above.
+If you have any issues please use the NVDA addon list mentioned above.